TheTechNetwork/timeseal/README.md

 - **Timed Release:** ❌ NO. WORM storage prevents deletion.
 - **Dead Man's Switch:** ✅ YES.
 Use the pulse token to burn the seal permanently.

+### "Can I spam seal creation with bots?"
+**❌ NO.** Cloudflare Turnstile (CAPTCHA alternative) validates all seal creation requests.
+Bot traffic is blocked at the edge before reaching the API.

+### "Can I inject malicious HTML/JavaScript into seals?"
+**✅ SAFE.** All decrypted content is rendered as plain text or safe file downloads.
+No HTML parsing or script execution occurs in the vault viewer.

 ---

 ## 🛠️ Tech Stack